jtremblay/MiRNATarget/README.md

 ./parseMiRNATargets.pl --help
 ./parseMiRNATargets.pl --infile ssearch_output.txt > ssearch_parsed.tsv
 ```
-We compared the results of this script with the ones given by psRNATarget and it gives almost identical results.
+We compared the results of this script with the ones given by psRNATarget and it gives identical results.

-If you use mirnatarget in your work, please cite:
+If you use MiRNATarget in your work, please cite:

 Tremblay, Julien

-mirnatarget 1.0 : miRNA target finder
+MiRNATarget 1.0 : miRNA target finder

 https://github.com/jtremblay/mirnatarget